mongodb/atlas-sdk-go/docs/docs/ServerlessTenantEndpointUpdate.md

 NewServerlessTenantEndpointUpdateWithDefaults instantiates a new ServerlessTenantEndpointUpdate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCloudProviderEndpointId

-`func (o *ServerlessTenantEndpointUpdate) GetCloudProviderEndpointId() string`

-GetCloudProviderEndpointId returns the CloudProviderEndpointId field if non-nil, zero value otherwise.

-### GetCloudProviderEndpointIdOk

-`func (o *ServerlessTenantEndpointUpdate) GetCloudProviderEndpointIdOk() (*string, bool)`

-GetCloudProviderEndpointIdOk returns a tuple with the CloudProviderEndpointId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudProviderEndpointId

-`func (o *ServerlessTenantEndpointUpdate) SetCloudProviderEndpointId(v string)`

-SetCloudProviderEndpointId sets CloudProviderEndpointId field to given value.

-### HasCloudProviderEndpointId

-`func (o *ServerlessTenantEndpointUpdate) HasCloudProviderEndpointId() bool`

-HasCloudProviderEndpointId returns a boolean if a field has been set.

 ### GetComment